Working With Your Healthcare Team

 Download the Full Infographic

 Talking with your doctor goes both ways.
-You want answers, but the doctor and other members of the health care team need information from you too!
+You want answers, but the doctor and other members of the healthcare team need information from you too!
 What you can tell your doctor and team is important to getting the right diagnosis and care!
-Here’s a few things to consider about talking to and sharing information with your care team.
+Here’s a few things to consider when talking to and sharing information with your healthcare team.

 - You, the person with epilepsy and family members, are central to what is going on.

 - You bring the information to your doctor about what the seizures are like, what people see or don’t see, how often they occur, and how they affect your life.